Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 If you need to urinate more than once per hour and your urine is completely clear with no smell, you might be drinking too much water.
 On the other hand, if you rarely need to pee and your urine is bright or dark in color and/or strong-smelling, you need to drink more water.

-I’d love to give a perfect formula for everyone in every situation, but the truth is that hydration needs change from person to person and from day to day.
+I’d love to give a perfect formula for everyone in every situation, but the truth is that hydration needs to change from person to person and from day to day.
 Pay attention to the cues above, your thirst signals, and how you feel, and adjust as you go.

 Additional Tips for Preventing Dehydration When Taking Creatine